Moon Phase in Warsaw Today

 Set Your Moonphase Watch in Warsaw

-To set your moonphase complication in Warsaw: wait for the next full moon (Sunday, May 31), then advance the moonphase disc to show a full moon centered in the aperture.
-Set the time to midnight local time.
+To set your moonphase complication in Warsaw: wait for the next full moon (Wednesday, July 29), then advance the moonphase disc to show a full moon centered in the aperture.
+Set the time to 10:16 PM local time.
 Use our drift calculator to check if your complication has drifted since you last set it.

 Open Drift Calculator